YOUTH AFF 9 - 17

 Youth football builds on the development football provided through the Junior grades, whilst opening up the opportunity for all participating players to improve their skills and opportunities.

-Grades 9th to 12th have the option of playing in either our In-house competition or playing rep football against other clubs in Auckland Football Federation (AFF) competitions.
+Grades 9th to 12th have the option of playing in either our In-house competition or playing rep football against other clubs in Auckland Football Federation (AFF) and Northern Region Football (NRF) competitions.

 BBAFC is committed to improving the quality of top level football in the Club and this is hinged on the provision of professional coaching for those players who want to play at the most competitive level.